cmse822/project-1-team5-1/Project Report.md

     Performance in Mflop/s(scientific format): 2.12e+03
     Performance in Mflop/s: 2123.90

-4. `Theoretical Peak = Clock Speed x No. of Floating Point Units x No. of Cores`
+4. `Theoretical Peak = Clock Speed x No. of Floating Point Units x No. of Cores` lscpu returns the information for entire cluster, but techinically we are only running on one CPU in the entire cluster.
     Machine: Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz (Intel18)
     Clock Speed = 2.40GHz
     No. of Floating Point Units = 1